insideout/ai/_posts/2020-02-04-dotdata-achieves-aws-machine-learning-competency-status.md

 ---
 category: news
 title: "dotData Achieves AWS Machine Learning Competency Status"
-excerpt: "...
-ML Competency status only eight months after joining the AWS Partner Network (APN).
-The certification recognizes dotData as an APN Partner that accelerates the full-cycle ML and data science process and provides validation that dotData has deep expertise in artificial intelligence (AI) and ML on AWS and can deliver their organization's ..."
+excerpt: "The certification recognizes dotData as an APN Partner that accelerates the full-cycle ML and data science process and provides validation that dotData has deep expertise in artificial intelligence (AI) and ML on AWS and can deliver their organization's ..."
 publishedDateTime: 2020-02-04T13:11:00Z
 webUrl: "https://www.tmcnet.com/usubmit/-dotdata-achieves-aws-machine-learning-competency-status-/2020/02/04/9091610.htm"
 type: article